cazzlewazzle89/knead_for_speed/README.md

 # Knead For Speed
 ### Quality control of host-associated metagenomic data
 Nothing fancy.
-Just a BASH wrapper script that does quality trimming/filtering of Illumina FASTQ reads, and removes host DNA contamination.
+Just a BASH wrapper script that does quality trimming/filtering of Illumina FASTQ reads and removes host DNA "contamination".
+If something doesn't work, or you want support for additional tools, then let me know by raising an issue.

 ## Quick Links
 [Dependencies](https://github.com/cazzlewazzle89/knead_for_speed#dependencies)